zixflow/analytics-js/README.md

-# @zixflow/analytics-next
+# @zixflow/analytics-js

-A powerful wrapper for analytics-next with enhanced configuration and seamless browser framework support.
-This package provides a simplified interface for tracking user events, page views, user identification, and group analytics across your web applications.
+Zixflow Analytics SDK is built for modern web applications, offering a lightweight and reliable way to track user events, page views, identities, and group behavior.
+Designed to work seamlessly across frameworks like React, Vue, and plain JavaScript, it comes pre-configured for performance and easy integration—so you can focus on insights, not setup.

 ## Features